jmutchek/homebrewery/our-game.md

 # House Rules

 ### Improved Critical
 When you score a critical hit, you get to roll extra dice for the attack's damage against the target.
 Roll all of the attack's damage dice twice and add them together, then add any relevant modifiers as normal.
-At the end of your turn, you can take one additional standard action or move.
+At the end of your turn, you can take one additional standard action or move. __*The Lizotte Addendum:*__ *when two natural 20's are rolled during an attack with advantage or disadvantage, all of the attack's damage dice are rolled three times and added together.
+At the end of your turn, you can take two additional standard actions or moves.*

 ### Dropping to Zero Hit Points
 Creatures that drop to zero hit points do not fall unconscious but are instead considered _dying_.
 The dying condition is identical to being unconscious except that the creature is aware of their surroundings and can speak falteringly.
 Upon failing a final death saving throw, dying creatures can take a single Action before the end of their turn.